back2dos/no-spoon/README.md

 # no-spoon ... bend it like Neo

-This library allows you to modify/replace existing classes with init macros.
+This library makes it easy to modify/replace existing classes with init macros.
+Requires at least Haxe 3.2.1.

 ## Patching fields on existing classes